yellows8/3ds_smashbroshax/README.md

 * v1.0.0.
 USA: supported+tested.
 * v1.0.2.
 USA: supported, not tested.
 * v1.0.4.
 USA: supported+tested. "gameother": supported, not tested.
 * v1.0.5.
 USA: "supported".
-The target heap address for overwriting the target object varies, hence this hax doesn't actually work right with this version.
+The target heap address for overwriting the target object varies, hence this hax doesn't actually work right with this version(this might not matter?).

 Last version tested with this vuln was v1.1.0, vuln still isn't fixed with that version.